tevador/RandomX/doc/design.md

 #### μop cache

 Modern x86 CPUs decode complex instructions into simpler micro operations (μops).
-Repeatedly executed instructions are not decoded from memory, but are executed directly from the [μop cache](https://en.wikipedia.org/wiki/CPU_cache#Micro-operation_(%CE%BCop_or_uop)_cache).
+Repeatedly executed instructions are not decoded from memory, but are executed directly from the μop cache [[6](https://en.wikipedia.org/wiki/CPU_cache#Micro-operation_(%CE%BCop_or_uop)_cache)].
 RandomX programs are relatively short loops (typical program compiles into 600-700 μops on Intel Skylake or AMD Ryzen), so they fit entirely into the μop cache, which allows the CPU to power down the relatively power-hungry x86 instruction decoders.
 This should help to equalize the power efficiency between x86 and simpler architectures like ARM.

 ### Registers